-Memoization is a related technique that also reuses previous evaluation results to avoid future computation.
+Memoization is a related technique that reuses previous evaluation results to avoid future computation.
 Memoization employs a mapping function to map input values to cached results.
-The mapping function can require precise reuse or the comparison can be imprecise or fuzzy [28].
-Memoization differs from LUT methods in that results are cached results only as needed, instead of computing the entire table in advance [29].
+The mapping function can require precise reuse or the comparison can be imprecise or fuzzy [36].
+Memoization differs from LUT methods in that results are cached results only as needed, instead of computing the entire table in advance [35], thus requiring extra work to determine if a cached result exists for the current computation.